Do I need insurance?

 When should I purchase my insurance?

-We strongly recommend that you arrange this at point of booking but certainly within 10 days of receiving your booking confirmation – if anything happens that ultimately prevents you from taking part in your challenge then you will only be covered if you already have adequate insurance in place.
+We strongly recommend that you arrange this at the point of booking but certainly within 6 months of the trip departure – if anything happens that ultimately prevents you from taking part in your challenge then you will only be covered if you already have adequate insurance in place.